 Coenobium - No 1, 1990: Following the ground-breaking issue 0, this is the one that really kicked Coenobium off.

-Coenobium - No 3, 1990: Features part two of an interview with Barker
+Coenobium - No 3, 1990: Features part two of an interview with Clive

-Coenobium - No 4, 1991: Includes a report on the New York Fangoria Weekend of Horrors in January 1991 which Barker and Doug Bradley attended together with reviews of all the new Hellraiser-related merchandising.
+Coenobium - No 4, 1991: Includes a report on the New York Fangoria Weekend of Horrors in January 1991 which Clive and Doug Bradley attended, together with reviews of all the new Hellraiser-related merchandising.

 Coenobium - No 6, 1991: Featuring an interview with Peter Atkins on the set of Hellraiser III and an interview with Nicholas Vince.

-Coenobium - No 9, 1993: Including an interview with Barker, the buxom and naked damsel in distess on the cover announces the "sex issue" - or "eros cenobis" - of Coenobium.
+Coenobium - No 9, 1993: Including an interview with Clive, the buxom and naked damsel in distess on the cover announces the "sex issue" - or "eros cenobis" - of Coenobium.

 Coenobium - No 11, 1993: Pinhead's back a couple of issues later looking tired but happy...